Improving Human Sequential Decision-Making with Reinforcement Learning: Additional Details on Experimental Results

-Table \ref{tab:adddemo} exhibits the demographic and gameplay information of the participants across our studies.
+Table \ref{tab:adddemo} exhibits participants' demographic and gameplay information across our studies.
 The four groups of participants are not significantly different from one another, except that those playing the disrupted configuration spent slightly longer time to complete the game and found the game to be slightly more difficult, compared to the normal configuration.
-Tables \ref{tab:detailedperformancenormal} and \ref{tab:detailedperformancedisrupted} show the average performance within each round across two phases and treatment conditions for normal and disrupted configurations, respectively.
+Tables \ref{tab:detailedperformancenormal} and \ref{tab:detailedperformancedisrupted} show the average performance in each round across phases and treatment conditions for normal and disrupted configurations, respectively.